lrgresearch/gpaw-tools/development/inputfilekeywords.md

 Sequence of integers

 #### Description
-This keyword shows the conduction bands that will be used in BSE calculation.
+This keyword shows the conduction bands that will be used in the BSE calculation.

 #### Default
 range(4,7)